-Genre
+Genre and setting

-Best High-Fantasy TTRPGs
+Best High Fantasy TTRPGs

 High-fantasy TTRPGs make magic, myth, heroic stakes, wondrous places, and larger-than-life conflicts central.
 Start with Pathfinder 2e, 13th Age, Dungeons & Dragons, and Old-School Essentials as comparison points, then move down the list based on the kind of genre your group actually wants.